Subwaytime/waku/docs/features/mount.md

 - Implement tooltips and context menus that dynamically display content.
 - Build extensible and reusable UI elements that can be easily integrated into different parts of your Vue.js application.

-Extending the functionality of their applications, like the old `Vue.extend`, is its main purpose by offering a versatile and intuitive way to manage dynamic components and enhance user interactions.
+Extending the functionality of their applications, like `Vue.extend`, is its main purpose by offering a versatile and intuitive way to manage dynamic components and enhance user interactions.

 ## Basic